koolidude/CE5-Group-3-Capstone/README.md

 4. Write unit tests for the frontend.
 5. Handle UI/UX improvements based on feedback.

+###(Full Stack Developer):
+1. Assist with both backend and frontend development.
+2. Ensure smooth integration between frontend and backend.
+3. Write integration tests and conduct end-to-end testing.
+4. Assist with deployment and troubleshooting.
+5. Implement additional features and enhancements.

 ## How would we want it to be...

 ## How it is now...
 We think...